Begin of page section:

 End of this page section.
 Go to overview of page sections

-The main goal of this project is to deal with the relationship between formal logic and historicity from a phenomenological viewpoint.
-This nexus deserves philosophical attention because the historical transformations affecting logic’s basic concepts seem to challenge the standard objectivistic interpretation of formal sciences.
+The main goal of this project is to deal with the relationship between formal logic and historicity from a philosophical viewpoint.
+This nexus deserves attention because the historical transformations affecting logic’s basic concepts seem to challenge the standard interpretation of formal sciences.
 That is, any substantial change puts into question the assumed objectivity of these sciences and the transparency of their truths to human reason.
 How can the objectivity of logical thinking be reconciled with the historicity characterizing formal logic?
 The standard answer to such a question involves the elimination of the potentially disruptive effect of historical transformations through a linear, cumulative conception of scientific development.

 Duration01.09.2025 - 31.08.2028